yhejazi/info-201-git-R-done/GraphDescriptions/Inferences.md

 ## Summary of The Map Findings:

-The table showed that out of the 50 cities...
+The Map shows that out of the 50 cities...
 * **13** cities gave **Mediterranean** Food the highest ratings
 * **9** cities gave **Korean** Food the highest ratings
 * **8** cities gave **Mexican** Food the highest ratings